xiayudev/holbertonschool-shell/basics/README.md

 This script lists the content of your current directory.

 ## 2-bring_me_home
-This script the working directory to the users's home directory.
+This script changes the working directory to the users's home directory.

+## 3-listfiles
+This script lists current directory contents in a long format.